 Computer Classes for the Elderly

 Computer classes at senior centers are growing in popularity.
-Classes on computer basics as well as instruction in using email and other social media platforms such as Facebook have become more common.
+Classes on computer basics have become much more common.
+They learn how to use email and other social media platforms such as Facebook.
 In fact, the Jewish Council for the Aging in Washington, D.C. offers an entire Senior Tech program.
 DorotUSA.org has a whole program called University Without Walls specifically designed for seniors who are homebound where they get to participate in stimulating classes and lectures through their computer or tablet.
 Local AARP chapters also offer computer basics classes and sometimes partner with vendors for discounts on the hardware.

 A Tool With Great Benefits